 - Place a layer of onion and garlic in the bottom of the jars.
 Using tongs carefully place the Utopenci in the jar alternating layers of sausages and onions.

 - Carefully pour the brine into the jars making sure everything is covered.
 Be sure to spoon in the peppercorns and bay leaves.

 - Allow to cool before placing a lid on the jars.

-- Place in the fridge and allow to pickle for at least 2 weeks.
+Place in the fridge and allow to pickle for at least 6 days (longer is better).
 Serve with a hearty rye toast, some mustard, and of course a cold beer.